Navigation: Program use > Configuration > SMS >

 During the configuration of how to receive incoming text messages, GSM modem(s) must be connected directly to the server where the program is running.
 The following requirements should be observed when you connect a GSM modem:

 1.The modem must support the list of AT commands for handling text messages.
-The text message receiving plug-in checks the modem for compatibility during the initialization.
+The program checks the modem for compatibility during the initialization.
 If the modem is not compatible, no text messages will be received.

 2.If the modem is connected to the COM port, you should specify the correct data transfer parameters (speed, data bits, etc.) (fig. 2.9.1)